 - Another potential side effect of myrrh is heart irregularities and lowered blood pressure, although this is mostly seen at high doses of more than 2-4 grams per day.
 Anyone with a medical condition related to the heart should ask a doctor before using myrrh oil.

-- Myrrh oil is not recommended for people using anticoagulants such as Warfarin as it may have potential interactions with this medication.
-It is also not recommended for people on diabetes medication, as there is a potential for a drug interaction.
+- Myrrh oil is not recommended for people using anticoagulants such as warfarin (common brand names Coumadin and Jantoven) as it may have potential interactions with this medication.
+It is also not recommended for people on diabetes medication as there is a potential for a drug interaction.